 Our campus residence halls are fully outfitted with a proximity (student ID) card security access system.
 This system was implemented so that only students living on campus would be able to gain access into the residence halls.
 Each student identification card is specifically coded for entrance into their specific living area on campus and access is controlled by our Facilities Department computer system.
 It is a goal of Waldorf College to eventually implement this system throughout all the campus.
+Individual keys are issued to each room on campus and cannot be duplicated by law.
+If a key is lost to a room, the room lock is recorded with a different key and lock core.

 Facility Services maintains the College's buildings and grounds with a concern for safety and security.
 It inspects campus facilities regularly, promptly makes repairs affecting safety and security, and responds to reports of potential safety and security hazards, such as broken windows and locks.
 Residence Life Staff will also conduct periodic health, welfare and safety checks of all residential units.
-Residence Life and Student Life works with facilities to insure that our fire systems in all buildings are working and are up to local fire code.
+Residence Life and Student Life works with facilities to insure that our fire systems in all buildings are working and are up to local fire code which include testing of the fire system and having random evacuation drills each semester.